Here we recommend 14 of the best zero waste toothpaste products for more sustainable and plastic-free clean teeth.

 This charcoal peppermint toothpaste/mouth powder is one of several products offered by the Be Zero Shop.
 The product is shipped free with orders of $35 or more.
 It arrives in about one to two weeks after being ordered from Vicksburg, Michigan.

 The zero-waste toothpaste tablets are also minimalist in their design and intention.
-As such, you can carry them anywhere that toothbrushing and breath cleansing is required.
-Instructions are to place a tablet in your mouth and chew, brush with a wet toothbrush.
+As such, you can carry them anywhere toothbrushing and breath cleansing is required.
+Instructions are to place a tablet in your mouth and chew, brushing with a wet toothbrush.
 They recommend twice-daily use for adults and children down to two years of age.
 Sent from Edmonton, Canada, the product ships free to the US within 3-5 days of ordering.

-The creativity expressed by the creators of these oral care products calls into question the intent of major toothpaste manufacturers in the US.
-And in particular, shows that we don’t need more plastic in our bathroom routines.
-Much of which will end up in landfill or worse, our oceans.
+The creativity expressed by the creators of these sustainable toothpaste and oral care products calls into question the intent of major toothpaste manufacturers in the US.
+And in particular, it shows that we don’t need more plastic in our bathroom routines.
+Much of which will end up in landfills or, worse, our oceans.

 Perhaps it will be the case that widespread use by all the family of these new, zero-waste, plastic-free, natural, and organic toothpaste products may prompt commercial toothpaste manufacturers to reexamine their production processes and materials.
 Indeed, the wider the adoption beyond the zero waste community, the more likely it will prove that the big guys ditch plastic too.

-In the meantime, the inexpensive, alluring quality of these 14 products may entice you to give each one of them a try.
+In the meantime, the inexpensive, alluring quality of these 14 zero-waste toothpaste products may entice you to give each one of them a try.
 Your palate may enjoy such an endeavor as much as your teeth, and your dentist certainly will not mind.